 We begin with the first chapter of Frantz Fanon’s The Wretched of the Earth, read by Ms Lauryn Hill in Concerning Violence (dir.
 Göran Hugo Olsson).
 Next, Shari Frilot’s Black Nations / Queer Nations? chronicles the groundbreaking March 1995 conference on lesbian and gay sexualities in the African diaspora.
 To welcome Spring, we will shift our attention to the crucial role played by music in key moments of the Cold War with Soundtrack to a Coup d’Etat (dir.
 Johan Grimonprez).
 We will close with The Stuart Hall Project (dir.
 John Akomfrah), reflecting on the work and enduring legacy of Stuart Hall.

-For this edition, we have curated a list of readings that we encourage you to explore before the screenings.
+For this edition, we have curated a list of readings (see below for 50% discount code with Verso Books)that we encourage you to explore before the screenings.

 Our guest speakers for hosting our community conversations will be revealed in the coming weeks.